How to Peacefully Coexist

 We can live and let live as we aim for a peaceful and enriching co-existence.

-The past two years have helped me to come to an understanding that unity among us can exist without everyone agreeing on only one perspective, and diversity between us can co-exist without fragmenting our common humanity.
+I have come to an understanding that unity among us can exist even if no one agrees or holds the same perspective.
+It is totally possible to peacefully co-exist with people who have different perspectives as long as we all are able to focus on what we have in common, and even treat each other like a brother or a sister – with love.
 That’s the world I want to live in, and as Mahatma Gandhi once encouraged us to do, “Be the change you want to see in the world.”